 3. Nightly Snapshot Packages

-See http://noone.org/conkeror-nightly-debs/ for daily automatically built snapshot packages of Conkeror for Debian Lenny and Sid and instructions on how to use this APT repository.
-Could also be used on other Debian based systems like Ubuntu.
+See http://noone.org/conkeror-nightly-debs/ for daily automatically built snapshot packages of Conkeror for Debian Stable and Unstable, and for instructions on how to use this APT repository.
+Could also be used on other Debian based systems like Ubuntu or Linux Mint.

 3.1.
 Installation Notes

 Conkeror .deb packages are architecture independent which means on the one hand that they can be used independent of the hardware platform used and on the other hand that newer packages usually still work in operating system releases which contain an earlier or no version of Conkeror if all dependencies are installed.

 For the C program conkeror-spawn-helper (formerly spawn-process-helper) it's not that easy.
 Since this is a binary program and therefore packaged in a binary package (named conkeror-spawn-process-helper), it must fit the architecture of the system as well as the C library for which the package has been compiled.
 For a while, the packages built for Debian experimental and unstable will also run on Debian Lenny, but when a new C library enters Debian unstable, conkeror-spawn-process-helper from unstable will no more fit into Debian Lenny.
 That's where Backports.org comes into play: There are packages available which were "backported" to earlier Debian releases.

 The downloaded .deb files can be installed as root3 with a command like:

 Do you really need to build your own Conkeror package?

 To build your own Conkeror .deb package, install fakeroot, build-essential, and debhelper, then enter the directory of your Conkeror git working copy and run:

 You can launch Conkeror installed via a .deb package with the conkeror command or via the Debian menu.